bottkars/201-solution-azurestack-datadomain/README.md

 This Template Deploys and Configures DEL|EMC Avamar Virtual Edition onto Azurestack

 Prework and Requirements:
-  -  Have Custom Script for Linux extensions Available on AzureStackHub
+  - Prepare a DDVE AzureStack VHD from Hyper-V  vhd Image
   - Upload DDVE VHD for Azure* to Blob in Subscription

-## Prepare the vhd from the Azure Source
+## Prepare the vhd from the Hyper-V Source
-get the source package for ddve-azure. make sure vi  azure-metadata.sh provides you a valid machine type for /boot/.instance_type
+get the source package for ddve-hyper-v make sure vi  azure-metadata.sh provides you a valid machine type for /boot/.instance_type

 ## Prepare the vhd to become fixed size
 ```bash
 ddrelease=ddve-7.6.0.5-685135
 rawdisk="${ddrelease}.raw"
 vhddisk="${ddrelease}.vhd"